warriorjacq9-no2fa/ttpong/docs/info.md

 ### Hardware:

 Attach all external hardware.
-Be sure to enable reset.
+Be sure to reset the design.
 Press the P2SRV button to start the game, control with up and down.

 ## External hardware

+ - TinyVGA PMOD
+ - 6 buttons connected between 3.3v and input
+ - 6 pulldown resistors (10K) connected from button output to ground

+Optional (debouncing):

-TinyVGA PMOD, 6 buttons, 6 pullup resistors (10K) connected from button "output" to 3.3v.
-Optionally 6 100nF capacitors connected to the button "output" and ground, combined with 6 1K resistors in series from the button to the chip inputs, for debouncing.
+ - 6 100nF capacitors connected in parallel with the buttons
+ - 6 100-220 ohm resistors in series from the buttons to the chip inputs